twbs/bootstrap/README.md

 ## Compiling CSS and JavaScript

-Bootstrap includes a [makefile](Makefile) with convenient methods for working with the framework.
+Bootstrap uses [GruntJS](http://gruntjs.com/) with convenient methods for working with the framework.
 Before getting started, be sure to install [the necessary local dependencies](package.json):

 ```
 $ npm install
 ```

-When completed, you'll be able to run the various make commands provided:
+When completed, you'll be able to run the various grunt commands provided:

-#### Build - `make`
+#### Build - `grunt`
-`make` runs the Recess compiler to rebuild the `/less` files and compile the docs. **Requires recess and uglify-js.**
+`grunt` runs the Recess compiler to rebuild the `/less` files and compile the docs. **Requires recess and uglify-js.**

-#### Compile CSS, JS, and fonts - `make bootstrap`
+#### Compile CSS, JS, and fonts - `grunt bootstrap`
-`make bootstrap` creates the `/bootstrap` directory with compiled files. **Requires recess and uglify-js.**
+`grunt bootstrap` creates the `/bootstrap` directory with compiled files. **Requires recess and uglify-js.**

-#### Tests - `make test`
+#### Tests - `grunt test`
 Runs jshint and qunit tests headlessly in [phantomjs](http://code.google.com/p/phantomjs/) (used for ci). **Requires phantomjs.**

-#### Watch - `make watch`
+#### Watch - `grunt watch`
-This is a convenience method for watching just Less files and automatically building them whenever you save. **Requires the watchr gem.**
+This is a convenience method for watching just Less files and automatically building them whenever you save.

-Should you encounter problems with installing dependencies or running the makefile commands, uninstall any previous versions (global and local) you may have installed, and then rerun `npm install`.
+Should you encounter problems with installing dependencies or running the grunt commands, uninstall any previous versions (global and local) you may have installed, and then rerun `npm install`.